Pierre Paul Leroy-Beaulieu: Biography

 He also wrote La Question monnaie au dix-neuvieme siècle (1861), La Travail des femmes au dix-neuvième siècle (1873), Traité da la science des finances (1877), Essai sur la répartition des richesses (1882), Le collectivisme (1885), L'Algérie at la Tunisie (1888), Précis d'économie politique (1888), and L'Etat moderne et ses fonctions (1889).
 He also founded in 1873 the Économiste français, on the model of L'Economiste belge by Gustave de Molinari.
 Leroy-Beaulieu may be regarded as the leading representative in France of orthodox political economy, and the most pronounced opponent of protectionist and collectivist doctrines.

 He was elected a member of the Royal Swedish Academy of Sciences in 1880.
 He was elected to the American Philosophical Society in 1881.

+He died in 1916 in Paris.

-He was the brother of Henri Jean Baptiste Anatole Leroy-Beaulieu (1842-1912), who was a publicist and historian.
+He was the brother of Henri Jean Baptiste Anatole Leroy-Beaulieu (1842–1912), who was a publicist and historian.